synapticloop/panl/README.md

-- **Be quick to start up and easy to configure** - During development of a solution, being able to iterate over a solution, or change the way that Panl is configured is a must have.
-Additionally, being able to upgrade the Panl server and have the configuration files be automatically picked up and work without any changes is a plus.
+- **Be quick to start up and easy to configure** - During development of a solution, being able to iterate over a solution, or change the way that Panl is configured is a must-have.
+Additionally, being able to upgrade the Panl server and have the configuration files be automatically picked up and work without any changes is a plus. (on the aging Windows development build machine, it takes less than a second to start..)

 - **Protect Solr from errant queries** - Hiding the Solr implementation details from the end user and parsing, decoding, and validating the URL before passing